 "There is no one right business rewards card for every customer," says Beverly Harzog, an Atlanta-based credit-card expert and author of the book "Confessions of a Credit Junkie: Everything You Need to Know to Avoid the Mistakes I Made."
 "One card might be perfect for one business owner but the wrong choice for another."

-Entrepreneurs need to consider the type of purchases they tend to charge each month.
-If they use their credit cards to purchase a steady stream of office supplies each month, it makes sense to sign up for a business rewards card that provides more points for every dollar spent on these supplies.
+Bottom line: Entrepreneurs need to consider the type of purchases they tend to charge each month.
 Those entrepreneurs who spend more time entertaining clients than buying supplies might do better with a business rewards card that provides more points for dollars spent on hotel stays and restaurant meals.

 "You want to have a rewards program that matches up with the type of business you have," says Melinda Opperman, senior vice president of community outreach and industry relations with Springboard Nonprofit Consumer Credit Management, based in Riverside, California.
 "When you are searching for a business credit card, look for rewards and incentives that are tailored to your business needs.
 Travel rewards might not make a lot of sense for a home-based business if you don't travel a lot.
 Find a card that has the features that pertain to your business and your needs."